JericoFX/gcphone/README.md

-* For some reason the Yellow pages duplicate the post.
+* For some reason the Yellow pages duplicate the post. # just fixed itself....

 * Didnt test the call so... posibility doest work,

-* Some cars cann´t be take from the  garage using valet.
+* Some cars cann´t be take from the  garage using valet. # FIXED

-* Sometimes the bank app open in full white screen
+* Sometimes the bank app open in full white screen # FIXED

 * News are Unfinished